 Layer 2 Tunneling Protocol (L2TP)

-L2TP works by generating a secure tunnel between two L2TP connection points.
-Once established, it uses an additional tunneling protocol to encrypt the sent data, i.e., IPSec.
-L2TP's complex architecture helps to ensure high security of the exchanged data.
+L2TP generates a secure tunnel between two L2TP connection points.
+Once established, it uses an additional tunneling protocol, IPSec, to encrypt the sent data.
+L2TP's complex architecture helps ensure high security of the exchanged data.
 It's another popular choice for Site-to-site setups, especially when higher security is needed.

 Point–to–Point Tunneling Protocol (PPTP)

 PPTP is another tunneling protocol that creates a tunnel with a PPTP cipher.
-However, since the creation of the cipher in the '90s, the computing power has increased exponentially.
-Brute-forcing the cipher wouldn't take too long to crack it to reveal the exchanged data.
-For this reason, technology rarely uses this cipher — a replacement containing more secure tunneling protocols with more advanced encryption is preferable.
+However, since the cipher was made in the '90s, computing power has increased exponentially.
+Brute-forcing the cipher wouldn't take too long to crack and reveal the exchanged data.
+For this reason, technology rarely uses this cipher; a replacement containing more secure tunneling protocols with more advanced encryption is preferable.

 SSL and TLS

-Secure Socket Layer and Transport Layer Security protocols are the same standard that encrypts HTTPS web pages.
+Secure Socket Layer and Transport Layer Security protocols are the same standard that encrypts HTTPS web pages, establishing a secure connection.
 That way, the web browser acts as the client, and user access is limited to specific applications rather than the entire network.
 Since almost all browsers come equipped with SSL and TLS connections, no additional software is usually required.
-Usually, remote access VPNs use SSL/TLS.
+Remote access VPNs typically use SSL/TLS.

 OpenVPN

 OpenVPN is an open-source enhancement of the SSL/TLS framework with additional cryptographic algorithms to make your encrypted tunnel even safer.
 It's the go-to tunneling protocol for its high security and efficiency.
-Though, compatibility and setup can be a bit hit or miss as you won't be able to install it natively on many devices to form router to router VPN networks.
+However, compatibility and setup can be a bit hit or miss, as you won't be able to install it natively on many devices to form router-to-router VPN networks.
 So, the performance may vary.

 It comes in User Datagram Protocol (UDP) or Transmission Control Protocol (TCP) versions.
 UDP is faster because it uses fewer data checks, while TCP is slower but better protects data integrity.
 As a whole, OpenVPN is a well-rounded and secure tunneling protocol and is popular for both remote access and site-to-site virtual private network uses.